Andrew Benintendi Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.1 K/9, which ranks 25th in MLB.
+- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.

-- The Tigers have a 4.36 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers' 4.52 team ERA ranks 20th across all MLB pitching staffs.

-- The Tigers rank 23rd in baseball in home runs surrendered (64 total, 1.3 per game).
+- Tigers pitchers combine to rank 23rd in baseball in home runs given up (65 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.